UCLLBackEndDevelopment-2425/java-exercises/src/_1_introduction/exercise1/description.md

 # Scanner

 Look at the code in `Application.java` and try the following:
-- Run the code via VS Code
+- Run the code via IntelliJ
-- Debug the code via VS Code
+- Debug the code via IntelliJ
   - Try navigating step by step through the code
 - Run the code via the command-line